mkoertgen/ai-agents-masterclass/local-ai-packaged/README.md

    Google Drive: Follow [this guide from n8n](https://docs.n8n.io/integrations/builtin/credentials/google/).
    Don't use localhost for the redirect URI, just use another domain you have, it will still work!
    Alternatively, you can set up [local file triggers](https://docs.n8n.io/integrations/builtin/core-nodes/n8n-nodes-base.localfiletrigger/).

 4. Select **Test workflow** to start running the workflow.
 5. If this is the first time you’re running the workflow, you may need to wait until Ollama finishes downloading Llama3.1.
 You can inspect the docker console logs to check on the progress.
 6. Make sure to toggle the workflow as active and copy the "Production" webhook URL!
-7. Open <http://localhost:3000/> in your browser to set up Open WebUI.
+7. Open [OpenWeb UI](http://localhost:3000) in your browser to set up Open WebUI.
-You’ll only have to do this once.
-You are NOT creating an account with Open WebUI in the setup here, it is only a local account for your instance!
-8. Go to Workspace -> Functions -> Add Function -> Give name + description then paste in the code from `n8n_pipe.py`
+8. In the Admin panel, Go to [Workspace -> Functions -> Add Function](http://localhost:3000/admin/functions/create) -> Give name + description then paste in the code from `n8n_pipe.py`

    The function is also [published here on Open WebUI's site](https://openwebui.com/f/coleam/n8n_pipe/).

-9. Click on the gear icon and set the n8n_url to the production URL for the webhook you copied in a previous step.
+9. Click on the gear icon and set the `n8n_url` to the production URL for the [webhook](http://localhost:5678/webhook-test/invoke_n8n_agent) you copied in a previous step.
 10. Toggle the function on and now it will be available in your model dropdown in the top left!

 To open n8n at any time, visit <http://localhost:5678/> in your browser.
 To open Open WebUI at any time, visit <http://localhost:3000/>.
+To open the qdrant UI at any time, visit <http://localhost:6333/dashboard>.

 With your n8n instance, you’ll have access to over 400 integrations and a suite of basic and advanced AI nodes such as